A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: DATASETS

 \paragraph{MMdialog} MMdialgo \cite{feng2022mmdialog} is a large-scale multi-turn dialogue dataset towards multi-model open domain conversations.
 It is composed of a curated set of 1.08 million real-world dialogues with 1.53 million unique images across 4148 topics.
 It contains massive topics to generalize the open domain and it is the largest multi-model conversation dataset by the number of dialogues by 88x.

 \paragraph{Dailydialog} Dailydialog \cite{li2017dailydialog} is a multi-turn dialogue dataset with 13118 dialogues.
-It is created by scarping text from conversations held on an English learning website.
 The dialogues cover 10 topics and conform common dialog flows.
 Besides the dataset contains unique multi-turn dialog flow patterns, which reflect our realistic communication way.
 Each utterance is labeled with a dialogue act and an emotion.

 \paragraph{Pchatbot} Pchatbot \cite{qian2021pchatbot} is a large-scale dialogue dataset that contains two subsets collected from Weibo and Judicial forums respectively.
 It is composed of almost 200 million dialogue pairs.
 The dataset is elaborately normalized via process such as anonymization, deduplication, segmentation, and filtering.
 It provides anonymized user IDs and timestamps for both posts and responses.
 This enables the development of models to directly learn implicit user personality from user’s dialogue history.